Interview tips for Teacher Education programmes

 Before the interview

-• Dress appropriately - this is a professional interview.
+• Dress appropriately - even though it is a video recording, this is still a professional interview that will be reviewed by experienced professionals in your field.
 What would a School Principal, Centre Manager or parent think about how you present yourself?

-• If an unfortunate circumstance prevents you from attending, or you're going to be late, let the University know as soon as possible.
+• If you are unable to complete your interview recording within the 2wks, please let the University know as soon as possible.

 During the interview